• Skip to primary navigation

 Clicking “Read review” just gave me the following slap in the face:

 Annoyed, I did what everyone does in such a situation.
-I tweeted about it!
+I tweeted about it! 📣

-This hurt because I’ve always worked hard and honestly to please clients.
+It’s not the first time I’ve had real reviews deleted, and it hurts because I’ve always worked hard and honestly to please clients.
 They’d reciprocated with corroborating testimonials in good faith.

 Online research turned up dozens of grievances including a Moz blog titled Lost Your Google Reviews?
 Take a Proactive Stance.

-The comments section of that page is packed with anecdotes in which innocent, baffled business owners produce the sound of heads banging against walls in frustration over their review hell.
+The comments section of that page is packed with anecdotes in which innocent, baffled business owners produce the sound of heads banging against walls in frustration over their review hell. 😩😠

-One user related his experience of running a car dealership that lost over 400 genuine reviews.
+One user related his experience of running a car dealership that lost over 400 genuine reviews. 🚘👍📉

 I’d just about seen enough.

-Robot Logic Judges Subjective Human Affairs
+AI Robot Logic Judges Subjective Human Affairs

-Reviews are normally filtered/removed because of a violation of the review policies.
+Reviews are normally filtered/removed because of a violation of the review policies. ❌

-The technical criteria needed for a review to stick is either not fulfilled, or is changed when some algorithmic update occurs, purging reviews that previously escaped intact.
+The technical criteria needed for a review to stick is either not fulfilled, or is changed when some algorithmic update occurs, purging reviews that previously escaped intact. 🎲

-I’m naming the Google review filter “HAL” – a reference to the murderous, calmly-spoken artificial intelligence from 2001: A Space Odyssey – the ship robot that “deletes” all the crew members to prioritise its mission.
+Naturally, this filter is a blunt instrument.
+I’m naming this Google review filter “HAL” in reference to the ship’s computer in 2001: A Space Odyssey – the murderous, calmly-spoken artificial intelligence that “deletes” all the crew members to prioritise its own mission. 😖🔫

-HAL: *no response*
+HAL: *No response*

 Darren: Can you hear me?